These are our favorite sweats, leggings, and joggers for fall 2020

 One FC editor swears by this stylish alternative to baggy traditional Fruit of the Loom sweats.
 The slender, more fitted design (complete with pin-tucked detailing) ensures that these joggers don’t overwhelm or weigh down your frame.
 But even with a tighter, flattering fit, they are still incredibly soft and comfortable.
 Don’t worry: The fact that these put-together wonders are wildly comfortable can be our little secret.

-Vuori Daily Legging
+Vuori Performance Jogger and Daily Legging

-Meet the perfect hybrid legging that can do anything: the cuffed ankle, drawstring-tied Daily Legging from Vuori.
-Despite the company’s profuse sponsored ads on social, they are the real deal.
-One FC editor is a Vuori convert, declaring the designs are “as soft as butter.”
-Others seem to agree, as the Daily Legging has a perfect five-star rating (and more than 300 positive reviews).
+Don’t be put off by the company’s profuse sponsored ads on social media—these pants are the real deal.
+One FC editor, a Vuori convert who bought the widely popular Performance Jogger during quarantine, declares the designs “as soft as butter.”
+The Daily Legging, meanwhile, is the perfect hybrid legging, with its cuffed ankle and drawstring-tied waist.

 Carbon 38 Ribbed Legging